starcoinorg/starcoin/vm/framework/starcoin-framework/tests/compiler-v2-doc/reconfiguration.md

 <tr>
 <td>1</td>
-<td>The Configuration resource is stored under the Aptos framework account with initial values upon module's initialization.</td>
+<td>The Configuration resource is stored under the Starcoin framework account with initial values upon module's initialization.</td>
 <td>Medium</td>
-<td>The Configuration resource may only be initialized with specific values and published under the aptos_framework account.</td>
+<td>The Configuration resource may only be initialized with specific values and published under the starcoin_framework account.</td>
 <td>Formally verified via <a href="#high-level-req-1">initialize</a>.</td>
 </tr>